cutiepi-io/cutiepi-doc/README.md

 Please make sure the display is completely turned off after you shut down the device, otherwise it may drain the battery.

+### Passive Heat Dissipation

+- Do not be alarmed if and when CutiePi gets hot at the back
+- This is by design, and is the expected behavior with the heat sink
+- To make CutiePi run cooler, you may lower the device’s power consumption by adjusting `Power Mode` in the Settings

 ### Software and Hardware

 CutiePi tablet's operating system is running off the micro SD card, just like the Raspberry Pi.